Havoc (2025 film): Plot

 Patrick Walker is a homicide detective, estranged from his family and on the payroll of Lawrence Beaumont, a real estate tycoon, mayoral candidate, and father of Charlie.
 Charlie is part of a gang of thieves, alongside his girlfriend Mia, Johnny, and Wes, all of whom steal a batch of washing machines that contains a hidden shipment of cocaine.
 They are pursued by Vincent, Hayes, Jake and Cortez, a group of narcotics squad detectives.
 Cortez is badly wounded and hospitalized.

 That night, Charlie and Mia take the stolen cocaine to Tsui, the head of the local Triad.
 Mia had stolen Tsui's car and was forced to work for him to pay off the debt.
 While there, a gang of masked assailants bursts into the hideout, gunning down Tsui and his enforcers.
 Charlie and Mia barely escape.
-The masked gang is in league with Ching, Tsui's disgruntled lieutenant.
+The masked gang is in league with Ching, Tsui's uncle and disgruntled lieutenant.

 Upon learning that his son is accused of Tsui's murder, Lawrence commands Walker to find him.
 Working with his rookie partner, Ellie, Walker begins hunting down leads for Charlie and Mia's location.
 He visits Cortez at the hospital, as he and the entire narcotics squad used to be on Lawrence's payroll.
 Walker is estranged from Vincent, Hayes, Jake, and Cortez now, following an incident where Vincent killed an undercover cop during a drug theft gone wrong.

 Tsui's mother and Ching's older sister, a Triad leader nicknamed "Mother", arrives in the city.
 Ching blames Charlie for her son's death, so Mother has Lawrence kidnapped to find Charlie.
 Walker tracks down Mia's uncle, Raul, who is forging passports that Charlie and Mia can use to leave the country.
 He takes Raul's phone and intercepts Mia at a nightclub.
 However, he is interrupted by Vincent, Hayes, and Jake, and then Triads, all attacking, resulting in a mass shootout.
 Mia identifies Vincent as Tsui's killer.
 Hayes, Raul, Johnny, Wes are killed in the brawl.
 Walker escapes with Mia and Charlie.